7 Video Content Examples That Make People Buy

 This means that you should start developing a video content strategy right now to satisfy your users’ current and future needs for video content.

-Your task, as a marketer, is to make sure customers can find support and help as they are moving through the marketing funnel.
-This time we’ll split the funnel very generally, leaving three main stages: awareness, consideration, and decision.
 At every stage, you can benefit from video content and let it accompany your users to make sure they get where they want to be.

 Awareness stage - Let users find you and love you

 The content you’re creating for the awareness stage shouldn’t scream “BUY!” to the users.
 Instead, it should be cool, funny, and, at the same time, educational.
-Talk to people, tell about your brand, but don’t make up people’s minds for them.
+Talk to people, tell them about your brand, but don’t make up people’s minds for them.

 Videos for the stage: entertaining, educational, documentaries, brand films